MaximeMichaud/kvs-conversion-server/README.md

 - **Automated KVS Setup**: Installs all necessary dependencies and configures cron jobs, tailored to meet the [KVS requirements](https://www.kernel-video-sharing.com/en/requirements/).
 For more details on video conversion engines and speeds, see [Video Conversion Engine and Speed](https://forum.kernel-video-sharing.com/topic/50-video-conversion-engine-and-video-conversion-speed/).
 To learn how to add a remote conversion server in KVS, visit [Adding a Remote Conversion Server in KVS](https://forum.kernel-video-sharing.com/topic/118-how-to-add-remote-conversion-server-in-kvs/).
 - **Extended PHP Support**: Uses Sury's repository to provide extended PHP version support, incorporating security updates from [Freexian's Debian LTS project](https://www.freexian.com/lts/debian/).
-- **Automated Updates**: Enables automatic updates for all installed packages and added repositories to keep the server secure and up-to-date.
+(SOON) - **Automated Updates**: Enables automatic updates for all installed packages and added repositories to keep the server secure and up-to-date.

 ## To-Do